16 Ways Having A Sociopathic Parent Traumatized You & How To Heal

 provided by Shutterstock

 Working to overcome the effects of your upbringing sometimes triggers guilt because healing means acknowledging how deeply your parent harmed you.
 You might find yourself minimizing your trauma or making excuses for your parent’s behavior because facing the truth feels like betraying family loyalty.
 The process of setting boundaries and prioritizing your own well-being often comes with waves of unwarranted shame and guilt.
 Your journey toward healing is complicated by the fact that you’re trying to rebuild a sense of self that was systematically dismantled by someone who should have nurtured it.
+This internal conflict can make it difficult to fully embrace your own healing.

 6. Your Emotions Feel Like Strangers